xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 ### Language features
 As Terraform is older that Bicep (created in 2014 vs 2020), and is less limited by its execution mode, it naturally comes with more features: more built-in functions, more looping capabilities, a `console` command to experiment in your terminal, etc.
-But Bicep is steadily catching up, and some of the latest features greatly improve the coding experience, for instance [user-defined types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types), [null-forgiving](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/operator-null-forgiving) and [safe-dereference](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/operator-safe-dereference) operators, [user-defined functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions).
+But Bicep is steadily catching up, and some of the latest features greatly improve the coding experience, for instance [user-defined types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types), [null-forgiving](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/operator-null-forgiving) and [safe-dereference](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/operator-safe-dereference) operators, or [user-defined functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions).

 > At the time of writing this post, user-defined functions and types import are still in preview.
 {: .prompt-info }